 \subsection{Data with noise}

 Data that contains noise is very often present in practice, such as the gene expressions data and the image data.
-Many clustering algorithms sometimes fail to produce reasonable results for data with noise, because scattered points of noise very often obscure the original structure of data, therefore make it difficult for algorithms to discover patterns.
+Clustering algorithms sometimes fail to produce reasonable results for data with noise, because scattered points of noise can very often obscure the structure of data, therefore make it difficult for algorithms to discover patterns.

-To cluster in the presence of noise, \cite{Tseng} proposed a method to select initial values for the k-means algorithm.
-We used their example to evaluate the performance of SUP for such data.
-Three clusters and a number of scattered points were generated as follows.
-Three clusters were sampled from standard normal distributions centered at (-6,0), (6,0) and (0 6), respectively.
-Each point in the cluster was restricted to lie within two standard deviations to its center.
+We used Tseng and Wong's example \citep{Tseng} to compare the performance of the following algorithms on data with noise: the k-means, the fuzzy c-means and the mean-shift type algorithms, including SUP.
+The example includes three clusters and a number of scattered points.
+Data points in the three clusters were sampled from standard normal distributions centered at (-6,0), (6,0) and (0 6), respectively.
+Each point was restricted within two standard deviations to its center.
 The scattered points representing noise were sampled uniformly from [-12, 12] $\times$ [-6, 12], but not within three standard deviations to any of the three centers.
-We used different numbers of scattered points to represent data sets with varying degrees of noise: each simulated data has $50$ points in each of the three clusters and $n$ scattered points, where $n$ can be $10$, $50$, $100$ or $200$.
-Figure $\ref{fig:ex2}$ displays one example data, showing $50$ points in each of the three clusters denoted by circles, x-marks and pluses, and $50$ scattered points of noise by dots.
+Each simulated data contained $50$ points from each of the three clusters and $n$ scattered points, where $n$ can be $10$, $50$, $100$ or $200$, representing varying degrees of noise.
+Figure \ref{fig:ex2} shows one simulated data: $50$ points from each of the three clusters were denoted by circles, x-marks and pluses, and $50$ scattered points of noise were denoted by dots.

-To compare with the performance of the k-means algorithm, we used two approaches to solve the problem of local minimum that may result in a poor performance of the k-means.
-The first approach was the use of multiple initial values.
-We allowed the k-means to start with multiple sets of k randomly selected initial centers.
-Then the clustering result from the set of initial centers that achieved the minimum sum of within-cluster variation was selected.
-The second approach we considered was the selection of initial values by \cite{Tseng}, in which hierarchical clustering was first applied to obtain results of $k \times p$ clusters for some pre-determined number of clusters $k$ and some integer value $p$.
-Then the centers of the $k$ largest clusters were taken as the initial centers for the k-means. \cite{Tseng} showed that this method for selecting initial centers can achieve good clustering results in the presence of noise.